 Demographically, the population of the Outer Hebrides is ageing.
 As figure 4 illustrates, the greatest decline by age group has occurred in the 30-44 year category (from representing 18.8% of the population in 2009 to 15.9% in 2019).
 The greatest increase by age group has occurred in the 65-74 category (from representing 11.3% of the population in 2009 to 13.7% in 2019).

 Figure 4: Age structure of the Outer Hebrides, 2009 and 2019

 The continuing trend is for young adults to leave the islands for further education or employment purposes.

 The situation in the Outer Hebrides is however more marked than elsewhere in Scotland.
 The Outer Hebrides population also has a higher percentage of individuals in the older age groups and correspondingly less in the younger age groups.
-In 2018 the average age of residents in the Outer Hebrides was seven years older than in Scotland (49 to 42 years).
+In 2019 the average age of residents in the Outer Hebrides was over seven years older than in Scotland (49.5 to 42 years).

 The only large town in the Outer Hebrides is Stornoway (Steòrnabhagh) with approximately 6,953 people in the Stornoway settlement Laxdale (Lacasdal), Sandwick (Sanndabhaig) and Newmarket.
 The remaining population is scattered throughout over 280 townships.
 Stornoway is the only settlement, which can really be described as having any 'urban' characteristics.